domokane/FinancePy/financepy/market/curves/README.md

 * Nelson-Siegel-Svensson functional form.
 * B-Splines

-### FinNelsonSiegelCurve
-Implementation of the Nelson-Siegel and the Nelson-Siegel-Svensson curves.

 ## Discount Curves
-These are curves that can be used to discount cashflows.
+These are curves which supply a discount factor that can be used to present-value future payments.

 ### FinDiscountCurve
-This is a class that holds a Numpy array of times and discount factor values that represents a discount curve.
+This is a curve made from a Numpy array of times and discount factor values that represents a discount curve.
 It also requires a specific interpolation scheme.
 A function is also provided to return a survival probability so that this class can also be used to handle term structures of survival probabilities.
+Other curves inherit from this in order to share common functionality.

+### FinDiscountCurveFlat
+This is a class that takes in a single flat rate.

-### FinBondZeroCurve
+### FinDiscountCurveNS
-This is a discount curve that is extracted by bootstrapping a zero rate curve such that it exactly reprices the set of bonds provided.
-The internal representation of the curve are discount factors on each of the bond maturity dates.
-Between these dates, discount factors are interpolated according to a specified scheme - see below.
+Implementation of the Nelson-Siegel curve parametrisation.

-### FinLiborCurve
+### FinDiscountCurveNSS
-This is a discount curve that is extracted by bootstrapping a set of Libor deposits, Libor FRAs and Libor swap prices.
-The internal representation of the curve are discount factors on each of the deposit, FRA and swap maturity dates.
-Between these dates, discount factors are interpolated according to a specified scheme - see below.
+Implementation of the Nelson-Siegel-Svensson curve parametrisation.

-### FinCDSCurve
+### FinDiscountCurveZeros
-This is a curve that has been calibrated to fit the market term structure of CDS contracts given a recovery rate assumption and a FinLiborCurve discount curve.
-It also contains a LiborCurve object for discounting.
-It has methods for fitting the curve and also for extracting survival probabilities.
+This is a discount curve that is made from a vector of times and zero rates.

 ### FinInterpolate
 This module contains the interpolation function used throughout the discount curves when a discount factor needs to be interpolated.
 There are three interpolation methods: